peter-murray/node-hue-api/docs/lights.md

   });
 ```

-The function will return a `Boolean` status as to whether or no a search was activated, or extended.
+The function will resolve to a `Boolean` status as to whether or no a search was activated, or extended.

 A complete code sample for this function is available [here](../examples/v3/lights/searchForNewLights.js).